duncanldaho/duncanidaho.org/site/index.md

 I'd like to get a place to show style transfers, but I still working out the best way to implement it.

-This space is intended mostly for my own benefit, but feel free to look around.
+This site is just a place for me to workshop ideas and store resources for later, but feel free to look around.